Unity-Technologies/furioos-sdk-js/README.md

 ## About Furioos SDK
 The Furioos SDK is composed of 2 parts:
-- one is website side
+- one is on the website side
-- and the other one on the application side
+- and the other one is on the application side

-Website side you have to use the Furioos SDK JS.
+On the website side you have to use the Furioos SDK JS.
-It allow you to :
+It allows you to :
 - embed the Furioos player into your website and customize it
 - communicate with your Unity or Unreal application

 ### Why cutomize your Furioos player
-Here are some possible use cases for player customization: (it's not an exhaustive list)
+Here are some possible use cases for player customization (it's not an exhaustive list):
 - remove all Furioos branding
-- hide the button play
+- hide the play button
 - hide the player toolbar and build a new one from your website
 - create your own installation progress bar
 - trigger your own features once the stream has been started
 - ...

-> ***Note**: For this kind of thing you just need to have the Furioos SDK JS in your website.*
+> ***Note**: For these examples you just need to have the Furioos SDK JS in your website.*

-### Communicate between my website and my application
+### Communication inbetween my website and my application
-However, if you need to communicate beetween your website and your Unity or Unreal application, you will need to add the Furioos SDK (Unity or Unreal) into your application.
+However, if you need to communication inbetween your website and your Unity or Unreal application, you will need to add the Furioos SDK (Unity or Unreal) into your application.
-This allows you to send and receive messages bidirectionally.
+This allows you to send and receive bidirectional messages.

 <img src=".docs/assets/SDKs_Communication.jpg">

-> ***Important**: Before to send or receive messages the session must be launched.
-You can check with ON_APP_START event*
+> ***Important**: Before sending or receiving messages, the session must be launched.
+You can check it with ON_APP_START event*

 Here are some examples:
-- If you want to change the color of an object from the your website, you can:
+- If you want to change the color of an object from your website, you can:
   - Send a message with the final color from your website
-  - From application, get the color in the message and assign the material with the new color
+  - From your application, get the color in the message and assign the material with the new color
-- You want get the position of the player to display on your website
+- If you want to get the position of the player to display it on your website
   - Send a message with player coord from the application
-  - From your website you get the coord and show on your website
+  - From your website, get the coordinates and show it on your website

-To implement a bidirectionnal communication you can find details:
+To implement a bidirectionnal communication you can find details below:
 - About [Furioos SDK for Unity](https://github.com/Unity-Technologies/furioos-sdk-unity)
 - About [Furioos SDK for Unreal](https://github.com/Unity-Technologies/furioos-sdk-unreal-engine)

 ### Example of application
-Here is an example of an application that customizes the Furioos player and uses the message system for a complete integration with the website
+Here is an example of an application that customizes the Furioos player and uses the message system for a complete integration with the website.\
+On the left, the menu is on the website side (html).\
+On the right, the house dispay is on the application side (Furious player).

 <img src=".docs/assets/sdk-ui-example.png">